Signed URL Verification

 baseURL\nexpires\nagent_id\ntxn_idWhere:

-baseURL— the content URL without query parameters (e.g.,https://cdn.example.com/premium/article.html)expires— Unix timestamp in seconds (string representation)agent_id— SHA-256 hex hash of the agent’s license ID (matchesTransactionResponse.agent_identity_hash)txn_id— the transaction ID (ULID)
+baseURL— the content URL without query parameters (e.g.,https://cdn.example.com/premium/article.html)expires— Unix timestamp in seconds (string representation)agent_id— the agent’s RFC 7638 JWK Thumbprint (matchesTransactionResponse.agent_identity_hash)txn_id— the transaction ID (ULID)

 All four fields are REQUIRED in production signed URLs.
 The agent_id field binds the URL to a specific agent (preventing sharing, Threat T8).
 The txn_id field enables three-sided reconciliation (CDN logs, Exchange transactions, Usage reports).